Torch Tower (Japan): Location

-The 385 m tall skyscraper will be the focal point of a redevelopment district called Tokyo Torch, near the Tokyo Station.
+The 385 m tall skyscraper will be the focal point of a redevelopment district called Tokyo Torch, near Tokyo Station.
 The district also features a second skyscraper, the 212 m tall Tokiwabashi Tower, which was completed in June 2021.

 Building

-The Torch Tower will feature 67 floors in total, 63 above ground and four below ground.
-Floors 7 through 53 will be used for offices, while higher floors will be home to a luxury hotel and an observation deck, where visitors can view the Tokyo Bay and Mount Fuji, Japan's tallest mountain.
+The Torch Tower will feature 67 floors in total, 62 above ground and four below ground.
+Floors 7 through 52 will be used for offices, while higher floors will be home to a luxury hotel and an observation deck, where visitors can view the Tokyo Bay and Mount Fuji, Japan's tallest mountain.
+The observation deck on the top floor or the building is expected to attract 3 to 4 million visitors annually.
 The lower floors will include a large events hall with seats for up to 2,000 people.

-The luxury hotel will be located on the 57th to 61st floors, at a height of more than 300 m.
+The luxury hotel will be located on the 51st to 61st floors, at a height of more than 300 m.
 The lobby floor of the hotel is designed to take in fresh air from the outside in a space surrounded by greenery, including trees.

 The exterior of the building will have a torch-inspired design.
 The name, Torch Tower, was chosen in the hope that the tower will "illuminate Japan".

 The total floor area will be circa 542,000 m2.
-This is 1.75 times more floor space than the Burj Khalifa's 309,472 m2.
+This is 1.75 times as much floor space as the Burj Khalifa's 309,472 m2.

-Construction will start in October 2023 and is scheduled to be completed in 2027.
-The project is expected to cost about ¥500 billion ($4.77 billion U.S. dollars).
+Construction started in October 2023 and is scheduled to be completed in 2028.
+The project is expected to cost about ¥500 billion (US$4.77 billion).